Jean-Francois-C/SAP-Security-Audit/README.md

        SM37 (Extended job selection/scheduler)
 ```
 ```
-[Technique 5] Upload a backdoor on the server hosting the SAP application/instance using the transaction CG3Z (File upload)
+[Privesc technique 5] Upload a backdoor on the server hosting the SAP application/instance using the transaction CG3Z (File upload)
    > Use CG3Z to overwrite a legitimate script (or binary) with a malicious one that will be more-likely executed later by a legitimate IT admin or a scheduled batch.
 ```
 ```
-[Technique 6] Execute any OS commands on the server hosting the SAP database using the transaction ST04 (remote OS command execution using Oracle or MSSQL database’s stored procedures)
+[Privesc technique 6] Execute any OS commands on the server hosting the SAP database using the transaction ST04 (remote OS command execution using Oracle or MSSQL database’s stored procedures)
 ```

 #### SAP privilege escalation attack using remote OS commands